Types of Sample Time

 Given a block with a discrete sample time, Simulink® executes the block output or update method at times

 As simulation progresses, Simulink computes block outputs only once at each of these fixed time intervals of .
-These simulation times, at which Simulink executes the output method of a block for a given sample time, are referred to as sample time hits.
+These simulation times at which Simulink executes the output method of a block for a given sample time are called sample time hits.
 Discrete sample times are the only type for which sample time hits are known a priori.

 If you need to delay the initial sample hit time, you can define an offset, .

 The Unit Delay block is an example of a block with a discrete sample time.

 Continuous Sample Time